farhan-t-dev/VoiceDialer-V1/replit.md

 - Per-contact status: pending, calling, completed, failed
 - Timestamp tracking (calledAt) and notes for each campaign contact
 - Cascading deletes when campaign or contact is removed

+**AI Agent Entity**
+- Core fields: id (UUID), name, personality, voiceId (ElevenLabs), conversationScript
+- Additional fields: greeting, objectionHandling, closingScript, isActive, createdAt
+- Defines AI behavior and conversation flow for automated calls
+- Can be assigned to campaigns for AI-powered conversations

+**Call Recording Entity**
+- Links to call history with recording URL and duration
+- Stores audio recordings of calls for playback and analysis
+- Cascading delete when call history is removed

+**Conversation Transcript Entity**
+- Links to call history with speaker (agent/contact) and message
+- Timestamp tracking for conversation flow
+- Enables transcript review and conversation analysis

 ### External Dependencies